DataFest at NC State

 While Graduate students can not compete in ASA DataFest™ at NC State, we strongly encourage them to volunteer as a mentor during the event!
 Please complete the Mentor Registration Form.

 Mentors do not need to have specialized training in statistics, they will be thought partners for teams if they get stuck to help move them along.
-The location will be on the third floor of the DH Hill Jr. Library.

 Preparation before the event